Integrated Islet Distribution Program

 Islets are available by application, requiring approval as well as a subscription fee to underwrite islet production.

-For Early-Career Investigators and Those Seeking Bridge Funding
+For Early-Career Investigators and Those with No Human Islet Experience:

-With generous funding from JDRF, the IIDP established the Islet Award Initiative (IAI).
+With generous funding from JDRF, the IIDP established the Islet Award Initiative.
 This grant covers the subscription fee for islets, enabling qualifying scientists to receive islets free of cost.